Duration: 1 year August 1 - July 31

 Shoulder pathology ranges from elective sports related injuries such as rotator cuff and labral tears, chronic conditions such as rheumatoid and osteoarthritis, and traumatic injuries including fractures and penetrating trauma to the arm and shoulder.
 Our graduating fellows will be well versed in not only recognizing and diagnosing these ailments but will also be well-prepared to treat these conditions with the most up to date surgical techniques and implants.
 Surgical procedures learned will include open reduction internal fixation for fracture care as well as arthroscopy and arthroplasty for joint disease.

 Fellows will be given funding to attend a microsurgical training course before the start of their fellowship where they will be given a strong foundation of microsurgical knowledge and training that they will continue to build on throughout their fellowship year.
 Core teaching faculty will also conduct one on one microsurgery training sessions bimonthly in our bioskills lab.
-In addition, both core hand faculty as well a our plastic surgery teaching faculty, perform replantations, revascularizations, and both local and free flap reconstructions regularly throughout the entire year for longitudinal and graduated microvascular instruction.
+In addition, all core hand faculty perform replantations, revascularizations, and both local and free flap reconstructions regularly throughout the entire year for longitudinal and graduated microvascular instruction.

 We have a team of experienced, adroit surgeons that have been treating brachial plexus pathologies for over 30 years.
-The brachial plexus team is made up of Dr's Desai, Birnbaum, Borrero, and Olavarria who see pediatric patients while Dr's Desai and Zumsteg lead the adult brachial plexus clinic.
-This excellent team of surgeons delivers cutting edge surgical techniques with regard to all aspects of brachial plexus care including tendon transfers, nerve transfers, selective arthrodesis, and free functioning muscle transfers.
-This team also performs nerve transfers for targeted muscle reinnervation for upper extremity amputation pathology.
+The pediatric brachial plexus team is made up of Drs Desai, Birnbaum, and Jafrani, while Dr's Desai and Zumsteg lead the adult brachial plexus clinic.
+This excellent team of surgeons delivers cutting edge surgical techniques with regard to all aspects of brachial plexus care including nerve and tendon transfers, selective arthrodesis, and free functioning muscle transfers.
+This team also performs nerve transfers for targeted muscle reinnervation for upper extremity amputation pathology, as well spinal cord injuries.

 No hand and upper extremity fellowship would be complete without exposure to pediatric hand surgery.
 Our fellowship is proud to offer a robust congenital hand experience working with core hand and pediatric orthopaedic faculty which will offer a wide variety of pediatric cases.
 This includes exposure to pediatric hand and upper extremity congenital deformities as well as traumatic pediatric hand injuries while taking call at Central Florida's only level one pediatric trauma center: the Arnold Palmer Hospital for Children.